The Trust is responsible for the administration of public funds for the purpose of providing health care to the community we serve.

 The Trust takes a robust response to these threats as reflected in our Anti Fraud Bribery and Corruption Policy and through developing an organisational culture that is intolerant of fraud, bribery and corruption.

 Suspicions of fraud and corruption may be referred by staff, patients, visitors or others.

-In any instance where it is believed that the NHS has been defrauded, either internally or externally, our local Anti-Fraud Specialist will undertake an investigation and look to gather evidence that can be used to support a criminal prosecution.
+In any instance where it is believed that the NHS has been defrauded, either internally or externally, our local Local Counter Fraud Specialist will undertake an investigation and look to gather evidence that can be used to support a criminal prosecution.

 Bribery Act 2010

 The Bribery Act 2010 came into effect on 1st July 2011.
 Bribery is generally defined as giving someone a financial or other advantage to encourage that person to perform their functions or activities improperly or to reward that person for having already done so.

 The maximum penalty for bribery is 10 years imprisonment, with an unlimited fine.
 In addition the Act introduces a corporate offence of failing to prevent bribery if it is found that an organisation does not have adequate preventative procedures in place.

 As a result, and in line with national guidance from the NHSCFA, the Chief Executive and the Director of Finance of Bridgewater Community Healthcare NHS Foundation Trust have issued a statement to say that the Trust will commit sufficient time and resources to the development and embedding of an appropriate anti-bribery programme: